mohsenasadi501/DataStructureAlgorithm/README.md

 ## Graphs

-We use graphs for connected objects, exp: people on a social media platform and we can say tree is kind of graph without cycle and root node.
+We use graphs for connected objects, exp: people on a social media platform and we can say the tree is a kind of graph without a cycle and root node.

 Instead of Node in trees we call **Vertex** in graphs

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/graph.png" alt="graph.png" width="281">

-If two node connected directly to each other we called **adjacent** or neighbor
+If two nodes are connected directly to each other we call **adjacent** or neighbor

-If edges have direction we say is a **Directed Graph** like twitter, if you follow someone is  connection from your account to their account and is one way direction and undirected graphs are facebook and linkedin.
+If edges have direction we say is a **Directed Graph** like Twitter, if you follow someone is a connection from your account to their account and is the one-way direction and undirected graphs are Facebook and LinkedIn.

-Each edges can have weight like below that we use it to represent how strong connection is.
+Each edge can have a Weight like the below image that we use to represent how strong the connection is.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/weightGraph.png" alt="weightGraph.png" width="296">

 ### Adjacency Matrix

-First approach **(Adjacency Matrix)** is to use two dimentional array and implement using hash table like below
+The first approach **(**Adjacency Matrix)** is to use a two-dimensional Array and implement using a Hash Table like the below image:

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/twodgraph.png" alt="twodgraph.png" width="371">

-If two node is connected the value it should be 1 othervise 0.
+If two nodes are connected, the value should be 1 otherwise 0.

-The problem of this approach is amount of space need and space complexity is **O(n^2)** and grow fast.
+The problem with this approach is the amount of space needed and space complexity is **O(n^2**)** and grows fast.

 ##### Operations Time Complexity: